grnydawn/cookiecutter-pypackage/.github/ISSUE_TEMPLATE.md

-* Date you used Cookiecutter PyPackage:
+* Date you used Stemcode:
-* Cookiecutter version used, if any:
+* Stemcode version used, if any:
 * Python version, if any:
 * Operating System: